This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Use healthy fats to prepare your child's food.
 A healthy fat is unsaturated fat.
 It is found in foods such as soybean, canola, olive, and sunflower oils.
 It is also found in soft tub margarine that is made with liquid vegetable oil.
 Limit unhealthy fats such as saturated fat, trans fat, and cholesterol.
 These are found in shortening, butter, stick margarine, and animal fat.

-- Remind your child to brush his teeth 2 times each day.
-He also need to floss 1 time each day.
+- Remind your child to brush his or her teeth 2 times each day.
+He or she also needs to floss 1 time each day.
 Mouth care prevents infection, plaque, bleeding gums, mouth sores, and cavities.

 Support your child: